BK1031/BRIDGE-Rider-ios/CANARY.md

 # BRIDGE Canary Program

 The BRIDGE Canary Program is our version of a beta program.
 Make sure you meet all of the following requirements before applying to join the program.
-You can access the appliation [here](bridgeridesharing-app.firebaseio.com)
+You can access the appliation <a href="www.bridgeridesharing-app.firebaseio.com" target="_blank">here</a>.

 ## Canary Application Requirements